NINAnor/egd_data_preparation/README.md

 ## Functions
 XX functions have been created for the purposes of this code:

--
+- extract_zip_files.R: script creating virtual rasters.
+- list_zip_files.R: script extracting the raster files from .zip files.

 ## Running the code
-XX scripts have been designed:
+Two scripts have been designed:

--
+- prep_Copernicus_IMD.qmd : script pre-processing Copernicus IMD for URGR condition indicators.
+- prep_Grunnkart.qmd: script pre-processing the grunnkart for URGR, URAQ and TCCD condition indicators.